Christmas

 “It LOOKS as if what caused it BEGAN in the TARDIS.
 Which actually

-makes more sense than the TARDIS being affected by an outside force, but
+makes more sense than the TARDIS being affected by an outside force.
+It’s

-it’s still worrying.
-Because I don’t know WHY it happened
+still worrying, because I don’t know WHY it happened and as far

-and as far as I know – after piloting the TARDIS for over 700 years
+as I know – after piloting the TARDIS for over seven hundred years

 – it SHOULDN’T happen.”